ucsd-cse30-fall-2016/ucsd-cse30-fall-2016.github.io/_topics/github_create_repo.md

 desc: "Creating repos in various ways"
 ---

-There are several different scenarios for creating a github repo that you may need to use during SPIS.
+There are several different scenarios for creating a github repo that you may need to use during CSE 30.

 This page contains an outline of several of these.